plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

 <img src="../matrix1_layout.svg" alt="matrix1" width="400"/>
 ```

-## Hierarchical Modeling with Subgraphs
+## Hierarchical Modeling using Subgraphs

-A fundamental feature of using optigraphs is that it is possible to create subgraphs (i.e. sub-optigraphs) within an optigraph.
-This enables a hierarchical style of modeling that retains its modular aspects.
+Another fundamental feature of an optigraph is the ability to create subgraphs (i.e. sub-optigraphs).
+Subgraphs are defined using the [`add_subgraph!`](@ref) function which embeds an
-Subgraphs are defined using the [`add_subgraph!`](@ref) function which embeds an optigraph as a subgraph within a higher level optigraph.
+optigraph as a subgraph within a higher level optigraph.
 This is demonstrated in the below snippets.
 First, we create two new optigraphs in the same fashion we did above.

 ```jldoctest modeling
 julia> graph2 = OptiGraph();